dvorchuck/dvorchuck/README.md

 - Async JS

 2021
-Building internal database with oversight of senior developer.
+Building internal database with oversight of external senior developer.
 I was finally introduced to real world stack for development:
 - TypeScript
 - MongoDB